dimajix/flowman/docs/spec/mapping/earliest.md

 # Earliest Mapping

 The `earliest` mapping keeps only the earliest (oldest) record per ID.
-This is useful when working with streams of change events and you only want to keep the first event for each ID.
+This is useful when working with streams of change events, and you only want to keep the first event for each ID.

 ## Example